Napoleon III: Presidential election of 1848

-His campaign agents, many of them veterans from Napoleon Bonaparte's army, raised support for him around the country.
+Louis Napoleon's campaign agents, many of them veterans from Napoleon Bonaparte's army, raised support for him around the country.
 Louis Napoleon won the grudging endorsement of the conservative leader Adolphe Thiers, who believed he could be the most easily controlled; Thiers called him "of all the candidates, the least bad".
 He won the backing of L'Evenement, the newspaper of Victor Hugo, which declared, "We have confidence in him; he carries a great name."
 His chief opponent, General Cavaignac, expected that Louis Napoleon would come in first, but that he would receive less than fifty percent of the vote, which would mean the election would go to the National Assembly, where Cavaignac was certain to win.

 The elections were held on 10–11 December.
 Results were announced on 20 December.
 Louis Napoleon was widely expected to win, but the size of his victory surprised almost everyone.
 He won 5,572,834 votes, or 74.2 percent of votes cast, compared with 1,469,156 for Cavaignac.
 The socialist Ledru-Rollin received 376,834; the extreme left candidate Raspail 37,106, and the poet Lamartine only 17,000 votes.
-Louis Napoleon won the support of all segments of the population: the peasants unhappy with rising prices; unemployed workers; small businessmen who wanted prosperity and order; and intellectuals such as Victor Hugo.
+Louis Napoleon won the support of all segments of the population: the peasants unhappy with rising prices and high taxes; unemployed workers; small businessmen who wanted prosperity and order; and intellectuals such as Victor Hugo.
 He won the votes of 55.6 percent of all registered voters, and won in all but four of France's departments.